yqmmm/yqmmm/README.md

 ### Hi there 👋

 I'm a graduate student at the institute of parallel and distributed systems (IPADS) in Shanghai Jiaotong University.
 I mainly work on database system.
+I will be joining Jump Trading as a software engineer in spring 2023.

 <!--START_SECTION:waka-->